cjprybol/reproducibility-via-singularity/README.md

 # Reproducibility via [Singularity](https://github.com/gmkurtzer/singularity)

-If a tree falls in a forest and no one is around to hear it, does it make a sound?
-If a paper is published and no one is able to reproduce the analyses, should we trust it's conclusions?

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.